hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 12: Penultimate Project Presentations</summary>
-  <blockquote>In this module, you will review a fellow classmate's project and receive feedback.
-You will also have a chance to pitch your project to a general audience by creating an overview video that would draw the interest of a range of stakeholders.</blockquote>
+  <p><em>In this module, you will review a fellow classmate's project and receive feedback.
+You will also have a chance to pitch your project to a general audience by creating an overview video that would draw the interest of a range of stakeholders.</em></p>
   <p><strong>All-Class Meeting 4/18 6pm ET: Check-In</strong></p>
   <h3>Readings and Activities</h3>
   <ul>